-It is expected that children, adolescents, and young adults are impulsive at times as their brain development continues.
+Children, adolescents, and young adults are sometimes impulsive as their brain development continues.
 Sometimes young people are in crisis seemingly out of the blue.

-It is recommended that in households with young people, all medications, firearms, and alcohol always be restricted, regardless of any known suicide concern, and that medications are always administered by an adult.
+Best practices for households with young people

+- Restrict all medications and firearms, regardless of any known suicide concern - Medications should only be administered by an adult - Lock up any cleaning agents or chemicals - Limit the amount of alcohol in the home and store it in a secure place.